robertsrb/VERTEX-CFD/docs/installation.md

 VERTEX-CFD supports both CPU and GPU solvers.
 For full CPU and GPU capabilities, please refer to GPU installation.
 Otherwise, check CPU installation below.

 ## CPU installation
-For the CPU installation, first of all, make sure you have `TRILINOS_HOME` variable defined in your environment.
+For the CPU installation, first of all, make sure you have `TRILINOS_ROOT` variable defined in your environment.
 ```
-TRILINOS_HOME=PATH_TO_TRILINOS/TRILINOS_VERSION
+TRILINOS_ROOT=PATH_TO_TRILINOS/TRILINOS_VERSION
 ```
-Once the `TRILINOS_HOME` is set, load the dependencies:
+Once the `TRILINOS_ROOT` is set, load the dependencies:
 ```
 module load intel
 module load tbb